-Age UK Norfolk delivers a range of services across the county that includes advice and information, advocacy, home help and respite care.
-One of their primary services is a free telephone befriending service that operates countywide and offers a lifeline to many older people (60 years and over), who would otherwise feel lonely and isolated.
+Age UK Norfolk delivers a range of services across the county which includes advice and information, advocacy, home help and respite care.
+One of the primary services they offer is a free telephone befriending service that operates countywide and acts as a lifeline to many older people over 60+ who would otherwise feel lonely and isolated.

 The service is delivered by volunteers who make calls from their own homes with an aim to cultivate a happy informal atmosphere, build strong bond with services users and provides companionship.
 For many this service represents their only and a link to the outside world and their only conversation from week to week.
 Once in touch with Age UK Norfolk, users are often connected to other support and services, including benefits and health advice as well as local social clubs.

 The charity has recently been awarded by the Covid-19 Community Response and Resilience grants to continue delivering their telephone befriending service but also to continue their existing bereavement service including specialist support.

 Norfolk has a larger than average population of older people and 53,000 of the 216,300 older people age 65 and over within the area live alone so it is vital that services, like befriending services, are available to help with social isolation.

 Over the past year Age UK Norfolk has made a total 3,344 hours of befriending calls were made to lonely and isolated people – that is 244 befriending calls to older people a week.
 During the Covid-19 pandemic there was an increase in demand for Age UK Norfolk with the issue of loneliness being ever present during April 2020.